RHIT-CSSE/csse332/Homework/ProcessLab/README.md

 from your repository onto your local machine.
 Follow the tutorial.
 A solutions is posted for your convenience.

+Then write a makefile for make_problem (you will submit this one).
+Instructions are provided in the Makefile in the make_problem directory.

 #### GNU Debugger

 Follow the instructions in the [./gdbtutorial.html](https://rhit-csse.github.io/csse332/Homework/ProcessLab/gdbtutorial) to familiarize yourself with using gdb to debug your code.